 These are the penalties for a first conviction.
 Driver’s license suspension for as long as one year.
 A fine for as much as $500.
 Required alcohol education program.
-There is also the possibility of required community service and ignition interlock device.
+There is also the possibility of required community service and ignition interlock device (IID).

-An ignition interlock device prevents the vehicle’s engine from starting if there’s alcohol in the driver’s breath.
-It’s basically a breathalyzer test that the offender must pass every time before driving.
+An IID prevents the vehicle’s engine from starting if there’s alcohol in the driver’s breath.
+It’s basically a breath tester that the offender must pass every time before driving.

 Age 21 and Older